khizar-anjum/risky-business-mcp/README.md

-# GitHub Search MCP Server
+# Risky Business MCP Server

 A Model Context Protocol (MCP) server that enables AI assistants to search GitHub repositories with specialized support for CVE (Common Vulnerabilities and Exposures) research and proof-of-concept discovery.